Laurae2/R_Installation/README.md

 ### Step 2: Python packages

-Windows can download and install Anaconda here: https://repo.anaconda.com/archive/Anaconda3-5.1.0-Windows-x86_64.exe
+Windows can download and install Anaconda here: https://repo.anaconda.com/archive/Anaconda3-5.1.0-Windows-x86_64.exe (do not add to PATH)

 Run using Anaconda shell: